lloppy/SaveOurSoul/README.md

 # SaveOurSoul
 Sos app alert

-Send your geolocation like Link in GoogleMaps
+Send your geolocation like Link in GoogleMaps.
-New stuff is voice dialog builderalert
+New stuff is voice dialog builder